Making Use of Leftovers

-Leftovers: A smidge of this, a titch of that, cluttering your fridge & cupboards.
-Refashioning these is the “make it or break it” category of food for a frugal cook.
+Leftovers: A smidge of this, a bit of that, cluttering your fridge and cupboards.

 Baked Potato Hash Browns